Coronavirus disease (COVID-19) health alert: Visit the Department of Health website for the latest information.

 The Manager of the VTPHNA operates in a senior policy capacity working closely with the VTPHNA Chair and Deputy Chair.

-Chair – Amanda Proposch
+Chair – Chris Carter

-Deputy Chair – Janine Wilson
+Deputy Chair – Craig Wilding

 General Manager – Dr Danielle Couch